hexpm/hexpm/lib/hexpm_web/templates/docs/self_hosting.html.md

 $ aws s3 sync public s3://my-bucket
 ```

+**Warning:** Remember to sync only the public directory and not `private_key.pem`!
+And if you do want to sync your private key, remember to set appropriate bucket policy.

 Your repository should now be available under an URL like: `https://<bucket>.s3.<region>.amazonaws.com` or however you configured your bucket.

 If you don't yet have a bucket, create one!
 By default, files stored on S3 are not publicly accessible.
 You can enable public access by setting the following bucket policy in your bucket's properties: